-Richard J Stephenson, Cancer Treatment Centers of America (CTCA) and Gateway for Cancer Research (Gateway) Founder and Chairman and Dr. Stacie J. Stephenson, CTCA Chairman Functional Medicine and Gateway Board of Directors, proudly hosted “Vino con Stelle” on Saturday, May 20, 2017 at The Silverleaf Club in Scottsdale, Arizona.
+Richard J Stephenson, Cancer Treatment Centers of America (CTCA) and Gateway for Cancer Research Founder and Chairman and Dr. Stacie J. Stephenson, CTCA Chairman Functional Medicine and Gateway Board of Directors, hosted the 2nd annual “Vino con Stelle” event on Friday, April 13 at Wrigley Mansion in Phoenix benefitting Gateway for Cancer Research (Gateway).
 The exclusive and intimate evening of food, wine and entertainment under the stars raised $500,000 to fund Phase I and Phase II cancer clinical trials at leading research institutions across the world.

 For more information on Gateway for Cancer Research and the trials it funds, visit www.GatewayCR.org.

 “Our mission instills a sense of urgency to accelerate the pace of cancer research,” said Teresa Hall Bartels, president, Gateway for Cancer Research.
 “Our dedication to investing in novel patient-centric approaches, combined with the increasing rate of treatment advances, leads us to believe that together we can conquer cancer in our lifetime.”